Low Commission Real Estate Agents – Deal or No Deal?

 Seller’s Should NOT Expect Full Service

-Should you decide to move forward and use a low cost agent or broker you should NOT expect the same high level of service and attention as if using full service Realtor.
+Should you decide to move forward and use a low cost agent or broker you should NOT expect the same high level of service and attention as if using full service agent.
 It’s very possible your agent will not be familiar with your local community and will NOT have relationships built up within the realtor community.
 This may cause problems with your actual transaction, especially if not in the know about local customs and procedures.

 Don’t expect professional real estate photos, drone videos or 360 tours.
 Your agent may hold an open house but that will be for his or her benefit, hoping to find their own buyer.
 Don’t expect paid advertising or an internet marketing blitz on social media or Google Search.
 Although your home will appear in the MLS and it will probably be included in major real estate websites, do not expect it to be a featured listing.
 All this costs money and your agent isn’t making enough to afford paid advertising, especially if he or she can’t find their own buyer.